-The question of how to assess group differences in logit and other nonlinear models has attracted considerable attention across many disciplines, both in research specifically dealing with statistical methods for comparing and indirectly in research about interactions in nonlinear models (e.g., Ai and Norton 2003, Buis 2010, Kendler and Gardner 2010, Norton et al. 2004).
-Conventional techniques are flawed in several ways, with extant research focusing on two main themes.
-In one line of research, Allison (1999) shows that group differences in unobserved heterogeneity invalidate traditional tests for comparing regression coefficients across groups.
-Allison (1999) and Williams (2009) develop new tests for comparing regression coefficients that account for differences in unobserved heterogeneity.
-A second line of research considers methods that compare groups in terms the probability or the odds of the outcome.
-Long (2005, 2009) used graphs to compare probabilities and effects of regressors across groups and provided tests of equality of probabilities of the outcome conditional on values of the regressors across groups.
-Other researchers considered the comparison on odds ratios and marginal effects across groups.
-Mood (2010) reviews how unobserved heterogeneity affects the comparison of odds ratios and regression coefficients across models and argues that marginal effects of regressors on the probability are substantively more informative.
-Landerman et al. (2011) demonstrate how the regression coefficients for interaction terms in logistic models for panel data can provide misleading results about group differences in rates of change in the outcome.
+The question of how to assess group differences in logit and other nonlinear models has attracted considerable attention across many disciplines, both directly in research dealing with statistical methods for comparing groups and indirectly in research about interactions in nonlinear models (e.g., Ai and Norton 2003, Buis 2010, Kendler and Gardner

+2010, Norton et al. 2004).
+This work shows that conventional techniques are flawed in several ways, with research focusing on two approaches to group comparisons.
+One approach makes comparisons of regression coefficients that are in the metric of an underlying latent variable.
+Allison (1999) shows that group differences in unobserved heterogeneity invalidate traditional tests for comparing regression coefficients across groups.
+Allison (1999) and Williams (2009) developed new tests for comparing regression coefficients that account for differences in unobserved heterogeneity.
+Breen et al. (2014) present methods for group comparisons of correlations between the latent outcome and each regressor.
+Both the Allison and Breen approach compare effects that are not in the metric of the outcome probability.
+Kuha and Mills (2018) argue that these methods are only relevant when the latent outcome is of substantive interest.
+A second approach compares groups in terms the probability or the odds of the outcome.
+Long (2005, 2009) used graphs to compare conditional probabilities and the effects of regressors across groups and provided tests of the equality of probabilities across groups.
+Other researchers considered the comparison of odds ratios and marginal effects.
+Mood (2010) reviews how unobserved heterogeneity affects the group comparison of odds ratios and regression coefficients and argues that marginal effects of regressors on the probability are substantively more informative.
+Landerman et al. (2011) demonstrate how regression coefficients for interaction terms in logistic models for panel data can provide misleading results about group differences in rates of change in the outcome.
 They recommend comparing group differences average marginal effects of regressors on the probability of the outcome rather than the comparison of odds ratios.
-Mustillo et al. (2012) develop tests for group differences in growth trajectories in longitudinal mixed models for counts.
-They argue that the interpretation of group-by-time interaction terms are misleading and suggest the comparison of average marginal effects on the rate.
+Mustillo et al. (2012) develop tests for group differences in growth trajectories in longitudinal mixed models for counts and argue that the interpretation of group-by-time interaction terms are misleading and suggest the comparison of average marginal effects on the rate.

-We take this work as a starting point for developing a unified, interpretive framework for the comparison of groups in regression models in terms of the probability of the outcome and marginal effects of regressors on the probability.
-Our predictive methods yield graphs and tables which can be used to answer substantively motivated questions about group differences.
-The methods we present do not involve deriving new tests, but rather the use of standard methods of specifying models, comparing predictions across groups, comparing marginal effects in a way that avoids traps of misinterpretation common in the substantive literature.
-The next section explains how the identification of regression coefficients affects group comparisons in the binary regression model (BRM).
-Section 3 develops methods for comparing conditional predictions and marginal effects.
-Each of these methods is illustrated in section 4 where we compare white and nonwhite respondents in models predicting being diagnosed with diabetes and reporting having good health.

-2 Identification in the binary regression model
+In this paper, we build on exiting research to develop a general framework for the comparison of groups in regression models in terms of the probability of the outcome and marginal effects of regressors on the probability.
+Our predictive methods yield graphs and tables that can answer substantively motivated questions about group differences.
+Our methods do not involve deriving new tests, but rather the use of standard methods of specifying models, comparing predictions across groups, and comparing marginal effects in ways that avoids traps of misinterpretation common in the substantive literature.
+The next section explains how the identification of regression coefficients affects group comparisons in the binary logit and probit models and how this issue is avoided in methods based on predictions.
+Section 3 presents methods for comparing conditional predictions and marginal effects.
+Each of these methods is illustrated in section 4 where we compare white and non-white respondents in models predicting being diagnosed with diabetes and reporting having good health.
+Section 5 discusses how our approach can be used with any regression model in which predictions and marginal effects can be computed and explains why it is especially useful in models where the outcome has a nonlinear relationship to regressors, including linear regression when nonlinearities are included on the right hand side of the model.